kodmunki/ku4web-components/README.md

 ```

 #### Add ku4web-components To Your React App
-Install `ku4web-components` from npm: `npm i -S ku4web-components`
+Install `ku4web-components` from npm: `npm i -S ku4web-components`.
-and adding the code snippet below to your project root
+Then, add the code snippet below to your project root
 _(this is `src/index.js` in a default `create-react-app`)_

 ```javascript